 Severance Package Review

-The below options are if you were terminated without cause or “laid off”.
-If your employer is alleging “cause” for termination, we will be happy to set you up with one of our experienced employment lawyers for an initial consultation.
+The following consultation package is intended for employees who were terminated without cause or laid off.
+If your employer is alleging “cause” for termination, we would still be happy to arrange an initial consultation with one of our experienced employment lawyers.
 More information about Initial Consultations can be found here: https://rdmlawyers.com/insights/fees/litigation-consults-faq/.

 How much notice am I entitled to?